 Those with pure instincts and sound hearts always respect good morals and incline towards what’s right.
 They always try to make it victorious in the best of their capacities, and where it really matters, they might sacrifice their own lives just to see it prevail.
 They always seek after what’s beneficent for all people, not just for themselves.
 They are always cheerful, easygoing and they are never troublesome.
 Whenever they are asked for help, they grant it.
 Whenever they are treated ignobly, they show patience.
 They are never arrogant or self-conceited.
 They always remember their sins, not their good deeds.
 They never tell a lie, cheat or betray.

-From this, one may conclude that our most important task as humans is to retrieve our pure instincts, and raise sound hearts.
+From this, one may conclude that our most important task as humans is to uplift the foggy clouds accumulating upon our hearts, retrieve our pure instincts, and raise sound hearts.

 Written by: Ehab Shawky